Waxomancy A-Z Wax Meanings

 Orb

 Suspended rounded wax sphere.
-Density stabilised before descent.
+Density stabilised.

 Obelisk / Central Spike

 Thin vertical wax spike.
-Focused combustion with narrow release channel.
+Focused transmutation.

 Open Split